top of page

 We are always looking for people to organize food drives or bring other volunteer ideas forward.
 To get involved in other ways, please contact us!

-VOLUNTEER OF THE MONTH
+VOLUNTEERS OF THE MONTH

-Barb Lindemuth
+Barb Legg

 NutriPacks Program Logo